cloudflare/cloudflare-docs/products/waiting-room/src/content/how-to/test-waiting-room.md

 First, download the [sample script](https://github.com/kcantrel/test-cf-waitingroom/blob/master/simulate_requests) from GitHub.

 This script simulates users entering a waiting room.
-It divides traffic into two phases (`Phase 1` and `Phase 2`) so you can test wait times as load diminishes or increases.
+It divides traffic into two phases (`Phase 1` and `Phase 2`) so you can test wait times as load increases and then decreases.

 ## 2. Run sample script

 Once you have downloaded the script, run it with the following command-line arguments:
 -  `-n <num_secs_p1>`: Number of seconds to send requests during phase 1.
 - `-m <num_secs_p2>`: Number of seconds to send requests during phase 2, which is fixed at 1 request per second.
-- `-s <sleep_time_p1>`: Amount of time to sleep between requests during phase 1.
-Fractional time accepted, such as `.3`).
+- `-s <sleep_time_p1>`: Amount of time to sleep between requests during phase 1 (fractional time accepted, such as `.3`).
 - `-o <results>`: File to store the per-session statistics.
 - `URL`: Endpoint protected by a Cloudflare Waiting Room.